khalid-alomari/Co-Pilot/README.md

 <img src="Co-Pilot%20Poster.png"  width = "80%">

 ## Instructions
-The PHP files and web application are hosted online You have no access to the actual database.
+The PHP files and web applications are hosted online.
+You have no access to the actual database.

-To use the application you need to get permission from the owners first, then you can use the following accounts:
+To use the application, you need to get permission from the owners first; then you can use the following accounts:
 #### Role Type: Instructor

 Username: 20141234